 I chatted about these feelings with my former colleague and good friend, Anna Zapesochini.
 Why was it that so many gifted women found it hard to talk openly about their accomplishments?
 Eager to learn more, we did some research.
 We discovered a vast body of literature proving what we intuitively knew: women and other under-represented groups often struggle with self-promotion, and are conditioned from a young age not to speak openly about their achievements.

-As of July 2019 the initiative reached 50,000 participants from 65 countries with over 2,500 trained facilitators delivering the workshop worldwide.
+As of June 2023 the initiative reached 500,000 participants from 180 countries with over 5,000+ active facilitators delivering the workshop worldwide.

 We hope you share our excitement in seeing what the future holds!